FreeFrame/FFGL/FFGL-SDK/Readme.txt

 OSX Instructions
 ----------------

-The source code was written and compiled with XCode 2.4.
+The source code was written and compiled with XCode 2.4 and XCode 3.0.
 Older versions of XCode probably won't work.

-To test the FFGL host and sample plugins, open a terminal window, navigate to the Binaries/OSX folder, and run ./FFGLHost (for some reason, running FFGLHost from the finder does not work because the finder doesnt start the application in its own directory)
+To test the FFGL host and sample plugins, launch the Binaries/OSX/FFGLHost executable.

 Mouse movement is used to assign values to plugin #1 parameter #0 and plugin #2 parameter #0.